What is a Dental Emergency?

 When a dental emergency affects a member of your family, you need fast, efficient care from a dental team you trust.
 Dental emergencies commonly result from a wide range of sources, including sports injuries, accidents, slip-and-falls, and biting into hard or sticky foods.
 These incidents may cause broken or knocked-out teeth, tooth pain, or other types of damage to your teeth, gums, other soft tissues, and jaw.
 While you may or may not experience discomfort, it is important to have your mouth evaluated following any injury or event to search for hidden damage.
 At Advanced Dentistry of Centre County, our skilled general dentists and team will always make your dental emergency a priority by providing effective and compassionate dental care when you need it most.
-Please contact our caring team in State College, PA right away if you or a loved one has urgent dental care needs.
+If you are in need of emergency dental care in State College, PA please contact our team today.

 - Tooth pain or toothaches